kartik-v/yii2-krajee-base/CHANGE.md

     - Widget output can be better handled with dynamic manipulation e.g. via ajax.
 In order to achieve this the widgets now use the `document.body` on `load` event and trap the plugin selector identifier within that.
     - More better integration with JS frameworks like AngularJS
     - Revamp initialization of HTML5 Input based plugins including `Html5Input` widget init.
+- (bug #63): More correct plugin event listening and fixes #61 better.

 ## Version 1.8.4